REVIVE stands for ‘Refuse Vehicle Innovation and Validation in Europe’. The project will run from the beginning of 2018

 The central, strategic objective of the REVIVE project is to accelerate the development of hydrogen fuelled refuse trucks in Europe to the point where they are considered a viable option for zero emission refuse collection.
 This will be achieved by the deployment of 15 fuel cell refuse vehicles in a number of European cities.
 These vehicles will be operated in real-world conditions by waste operators for at least two years.
 In parallel with the technical validation and demonstration work, the project aims to substantially increase the waste sector’s understanding of the benefits and business models for zero emission waste collection vehicles, thereby creating large amounts of customer demand to spur the introduction of next generation, mass-produced vehicles.
 This coupling of technical demonstration and demand creation will constitute a major step to bringing the technology forward to commercial deployments throughout Europe’s cities, both of zero emission refuse trucks and other truck types sharing the same platforms.

-REVIVE received funding from the Fuel Cells and Hydrogen 2 Joint Undertaking under grant agreement nr.
+These activities received funding from the Fuel Cells and Hydrogen 2 Joint Undertaking under grant agreement nr.
 779589.
 This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation programme, Hydrogen Europe Research and Hydrogen Europe.